-Our method relies on a holistic student-teacher network (depicted in Fig.\ref{fig:vae}) that combines joint generative and discriminative learning along with discriminant person ReID on holistic (non-occluded) and occluded image datasets, respectively.
-In addition, a shared generative model (i.e., a denoising auto-encoder) is trained simultaneously on both datasets in order to enable self-recovery from occlusion.
-The student model has an additional embedding for producing an attention map, allowing the partial or local features to re-focus attention only on visible body-part features, while ignoring the regions(occluded regions) that cause distribution discrepancy.
-Several authors have proposed generative models for person ReID \cite{occlusionrecovery,jointgen}, but mainly for data augmentation, where GANs are used to generate additional training samples.
-In contrast, we introduce a denoising auto-encoder as the backbone of our HG student-teacher network, to enable self-recovery in cases of occlusions.
+Our method (shown in Fig.\ref{fig:vae}) is also comprised of a shared generative model (i.e., a denoising auto-encoder) that is trained simultaneously on both datasets to enable self-recovery from occlusion.
+The student model has an additional embedding for producing an attention map, allowing the partial or local features to re-focus attention only on visible body-part features while ignoring the occluded regions that cause distribution discrepancy.
+Several authors have proposed generative models for person ReID \cite{occlusionrecovery,jointgen}, mainly for GAN based data augmentation.
+In contrast, we introduce a denoising auto-encoder as the CNN backbone for our HG student-teacher network, allowing to self-recover in cases of occlusion.

-Compared to other methods proposed in literature for occluded ReID, our HG method has two major advantage and differences. \textbf{(1)} It learns an attention map to alleviate occlusion problem in an unsupervised manner without using additional supervision such as mask, pose estimation~\cite{occ_pose_match}, and depth perception. \textbf{(2)} During test time, our only additional parameters apart from the default backbone encoder or feature extractor are the weights to produce attention maps.